react-querybuilder/react-querybuilder/website/docs/datetime.md

 A date/time processor library with parsing and formatting capability must be used in conjunction with `@react-querybuilder/datetime`.
 Ready-to-use plugins are provided for [Day.js](https://day.js.org/), [date-fns](https://date-fns.org/), and [Luxon](https://moment.github.io/luxon/), but any third-party or custom date/time library can be used.

-A plugin using only native JavaScript `Date` and `String` functionality is available, but we don't recommended it except as a last resort since it has not gone through the rigorous testing that the popular libraries have.
+> _A plugin using only native JavaScript `Date` and `String` functionality is available, but we don't recommended it except as a last resort since it has limited formatting capability (full ISO strings in UTC only) and has not passed rigorous testing like the popular libraries._

 The documentation below assumes the use of the Day.js plugin.
 To use one of the others, replace `@react-querybuilder/datetime/dayjs` with `@react-querybuilder/datetime/date-fns` or `@react-querybuilder/datetime/luxon`.
-Information on creating and using custom plugins is [below](#custom-plugins).
+Information on creating and using your own date/time plugin is [below](#custom-plugins).

 ## Export